jmurphy0/Chrome-new-tab-extension-/Readme.md

 4. In the config.js file type:

    var config = {

-openWeatherKey: “your open weather key”,
+   openWeatherKey: “your open weather key”, stormglassKey:“your stormglass key”,
-stormglassKey:
-“your stormglass key”,
    };

 using the api keys aquired in step 3.